NV Innovation Gateway

 Intellectual Property (IP) and Intellectual Property Rights (IPR) In Research and Innovation

-NTNU has a responsibility to ensure that the knowledge we produce benefits society and that includes effective innovation and knowledge management through generation of IP, clarifying IPR and IPR protection.
-The strategy for management and protection of IP is part of the “Measures to Maximise Impact”.
-To realize successful exploitation, IP takes an essential role in the entire life cycle of knowledge generation and development.
-For more from NTNU Innovation and Knowledge Management web site
+NTNU has a responsibility to ensure that the knowledge we produce benefits society and that includes effective innovation and knowledge management through generation of IP, clarification of IPR and IPR protection.
+The strategy for management and protection of IP is part of the “Measures to Maximize Impact”.
+To realize successful exploitation, IP plays an essential role in the entire life cycle of knowledge generation and development.
+For more information from NTNU Innovation and Knowledge Management web site.

 Essential points about Open Science (Open Access)